Berlin Christmas market truck crash 'presumed terror attack'

 - Police are investigating the incident as a likely terrorist attack

-- The driver, who survived the crash, is being treated as a suspect
+- The suspected driver is being treated as a suspect

 - A second man found dead in truck was Polish, not at wheel when crash occurred